UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 ]);
 ```
 * In `#initPipelines`, change the bind group layout so that the storage buffer containing our light sources is visible in the vertex stage.
+  Remember: we're using the same bind group layout for both render pipelines, and in the new shader we're accessing point light data in the vertex stage.
 * Then create a new shader module and pipeline using our `light-sources.wgsl` shader.
   This pipeline is almost the same as our other render pipeline.
 The only difference is the shader module used:
 ```js